mckinsey/vizro/vizro-ai/docs/pages/user-guides/advanced-options.md

         ```

 #### Changing the chart name
-This option will execute the chart code with the name provided under `chart_name`.
-This can be important when try to avoid overwriting variables in the namespace.
+This option executes the chart code with the name provided under `chart_name`.
+This can be important when you want to avoid overwriting variables in the namespace.

 !!! example "Changing the `chart_name`"